-Once we have received applications we will check eligibility and then share the shortlisting with you to help us make sure we're reaching those who can most benefit from the support of a mentor.
+We recognise that you are likely to have insight into which young people would best benefit from our programme.
+Once we have received applications through our online portal, we will check eligibility and then discuss the shortlisting with you to help us make sure we're reaching those who can most benefit from the support of a mentor.

-Throughout October and into November, Arts Emergency conducts informal interviews with these young people inperson at your venue, or via video call.
+After October half term, Arts Emergency conducts informal meetings with these young people in-person at your venue, at our offices, or via video call.
 The meetings are casual, kind, and are predominantly to help us get to know the young person better so we can provide them with a good mentor match.